odinsoft-lab/seed.net/docs/CONTIRIBUTING.md

 # Contributing Guide

-Thanks for your interest in contributing to seed.security!
+Thanks for your interest in contributing to seed.net!

 This document explains how to propose changes, build and test locally, and submit pull requests in a way that keeps the project stable and easy to maintain.